twisted/towncrier/docs/configuration.rst

 ~~~~~~~~~~~~~~

 ``name``
     The name of your project.

-If empty and the ``package`` key is provided, the name will be automatically determined.
+    For Python projects that provide a ``package`` key, if left empty then the name will be automatically determined.

     ``""`` by default.

 ``version``
     The version of your project.

-    Python projects that provide the ``package`` key can have the version to be automatically determined from a ``__version__`` variable in the package's module (or the version if the package is installed).
+    Python projects that provide the ``package`` key can have the version to be automatically determined from a ``__version__`` variable in the package's module.

     If not provided or able to be determined, the version must be passed explicitly by the command line argument ``--version``.

 ``directory``
     The directory storing your news fragments.

-    For Python projects, the default is a ``newsfragments`` directory within the package.
+    For Python projects that provide a ``package`` key, the default is a ``newsfragments`` directory within the package.
-    For non-Python projects, the default is a ``newsfragments`` directory relative to the configuration file.
+    Otherwise the default is a ``newsfragments`` directory relative to the configuration file.

 ``filename``
     The filename of your news file.